Double Fairness Policy Learning: Integrating Action Fairness and Outcome Fairness in Decision-making: Abstract

 \section{Abstract}

-Fairness is a central pillar of trustworthy machine learning, especially in domains where accuracy- or profit-driven optimization is insufficient.
-While most fairness research focuses on supervised learning, fairness in policy learning remains less explored.
-Because policy learning is interventional, it induces two distinct fairness targets: action fairness (equitable action assignments) and outcome fairness (equitable downstream consequences).
-Crucially, equalizing actions does not generally equalize outcomes when groups face different constraints or respond differently to the same action.
-We propose a novel double fairness learning (DFL) framework that explicitly manages the trade-off among three objectives: action fairness, outcome fairness, and value maximization.
-We integrate fairness directly into a multi-objective optimization problem for policy learning and employ a lexicographic weighted Tchebyshev method that recovers Pareto solutions beyond convex settings, with theoretical guarantees on the regret bounds.
+{ Fairness has recently received significant attention in machine learning, driven by ethical concerns surrounding algorithmic applications.
+However, fairness in policy learning, where the goal is to make fair decision while simultaneously maximizing expected rewards, has been less explored.
+Most existing works in fairness for policy learning focus primarily on action fairness.
+However, many applications require fairness in both the actions taken and their resulting outcomes.
+This paper tackles the challenge of double fairness in policy learning by considering the trade-off of three objectives simultaneously: action fairness, outcome fairness, and maximizing the value function.
+We propose a novel framework that integrates fairness directly into a multi-objective optimization problem for policy learning.
 Our framework is flexible and accommodates various commonly used fairness notions.
-Extensive simulations demonstrate improved performance relative to competing methods.
-In applications to a motor third-party liability insurance dataset and an entrepreneurship training dataset, DFL substantially improves both action and outcome fairness while incurring only a modest reduction in overall value.
+We establish theoretical guarantees for the proposed method and demonstrate its empirical superiority over competing approaches.
+Finally, we apply our method to a motor third-party liability insurance dataset and an entrepreneurship training dataset.
+Our proposed method demonstrates greater fairness on both fairness metrics while having only a modest reduction in overall revenue.}